ABOUT THE SERIES

 BEHIND THE LENS

 With a visual style that blends cinematic noir, vibrant color palettes, and moody modern aesthetics, City of Hearts is as stunning as it is emotionally resonant.
-The direction focuses on character intimacy, fluid transitions, and the tension between glamour and grit.
+The direction focuses on character intimacy, fluid transitions, and the tension between glamour and grit—from Rain's cozy apartment confessionals to Stella's high-energy vlogs, from David's therapy sessions to the neon-lit chaos of LA nightlife.

 The series is produced under Mercy Ojo's production company, Femme Fatale Films, which is committed to telling bold, stylish, and emotionally grounded stories by and about women of color.
 From casting to costumes, every detail is intentional.
 Every frame holds meaning.